Hyperling/Termux/README.md

 Each program is developed to be run numerous times, so all that needs done is following the Install instructions again.

-A shortcut for this exists after the initial install, `termux-reload`.
+Shortcuts for this exist after the initial install, such as running `termux-reload` then `bash-reload`.

 # Development